 Test 3: Contact Us Page Test—Control vs. Variation 1

 For the Contact Us page, which is the most critical stage in POSist’s website funnel, Ashish and his team decided to look into qualitative data from VWO’s Form Analytics.
 They hypothesized that reducing the width of the form, adding content about what the prospect will get, and including trust signals such as logos and testimonials will improve their sign-up conversion rate.
 VWO Form Analytics helps you uncover friction points in your forms.
 Take a free trial to explore its features.

 Here is a look at the control and the variation:

 Variation 1 produced a conversion rate of 11.26%, compared to 9.37% for the Control version, giving a conversion uplift of about 20%.

 Test 4: Contact Us Page Test—Variation 1 vs. Variation 2

 So they designed a second contact page, which was conversion-focused, and tested it against Variation 1.
-This is how the 2 versions looked like:
+This is how the two versions looked like:

 This test led to a conversion lift of 7%, and the two tests on the Contact Us page combined improved POSist’s conversion rates by 12%.

-By following a continuous, iterative approach to their testing, POSist was able to fuel subsequent optimization efforts basis the learnings from previous test.
-They ran follow up experiments after win, ensuring that critical insights are implemented as action items.
+By following a continuous, iterative approach to their testing, POSist was able to fuel subsequent optimization efforts basis the learnings from the previous tests.
+They ran follow-up experiments after a win, ensuring that critical insights were implemented as action items.

 Every A/B testing process aims to bring a significant raise in the conversion rates, and for a SaaS website like POSist which targets niche restaurant industry, this was a 4 month long journey.
 After months of rigorous testing in between multiple variations of our website with VWO’s Split URL testing campaigns, we were able to register a 50% growth in our organic leads.